 - Powers of attorney, living wills and HIPPA release forms should be set up for health and financial directives.

 - The beneficiary designations on investment and insurance accounts can set precedence over your will and court of law.

-- Trusts may not protect your assets from creditors but can help to transfer assets and reduce estate tax exposure.
+- Trusts may not protect your assets from creditors but can help to transfer assets while reducing probate and estate tax issues.